advancedforms/advanced-forms/readme.txt

 = [UNRELEASED] =

 * Improved internal field value rendering for complex fields.
 This fixes issues with repeaters, groups, and flexible content fields not being rendered correctly in filter mode.
+* Fixed rendering of image fields so that the image will render in notifications and success messages regardless of the return format.

 = [1.9.3] =